dylan-chong/knights_tour/assignment-4.md

        {0, 5}, {2, 4}, {0, 3}, {1, 1}, {2, 3}, {1, 5}, {0, 7}, {1, 9}, {2, 7},
        {0, 8}, {2, 9}, {1, 7}, {0, 9}, {2, 8}, {1, 6}, {0, 4}, {2, 5}, {1, 3},
        {0, 1}, {2, 0}, {1, 2}, {0, 0}]]}

+The table containing the numbers shows the sequence of moves made by the knight to complete a closed knight's tour.
+The data below that shows the object representation of the board, and the sequence of point taken (in reverse order).

 ## Description